yorickpeterse/dotfiles/README.md

 # dotfiles

-My dotfiles, managed using [GNU Stow](https://www.gnu.org/software/stow/).
+My dotfiles, managed using a [Fish](https://fishshell.com/) script.

 # Usage

-Make sure that GNU Stow and Make are installed.
-For Arch Linux, run the
-following:

-    sudo pacman -S stow make

-Then link all the dotfiles:

-    make
+Install Fish, then run `make dotfiles` to put the dotfiles into place.